d-eremeev/ILC-CBM/README.md

 ## More information:

-Separation of the main signal from noise is one of the main problems in analysis of cosmic microwave background (CMB) in WMAP and Planck experiments.
+Separation of the main signal from noise is a challenging problem in analysis of cosmic microwave background (CMB) in WMAP and Planck experiments.

-Alongside with classical methods such as Wavelet analysis, ICA (Independent Component Analysis) and many others ILC (Internal Linear Combination) method was presented by numerous of authors (see links).
+Alongside with classical methods such as Wavelet analysis, ICA (Independent Component Analysis) and many others, ILC (Internal Linear Combination) method was presented by numerous of authors (see links).

 A few words about ILC.